Will Spousal Support Be Part Of Your Divorce?

 Spousal support, often referred to as alimony, is an often litigated, and difficult to predict, area of family law.
 Courts are granted broad discretion in determining the amount of support and how long it should be paid, and an experienced attorney is critical to both assure you a fair result, and help you predict what a particular court may order.

-One reason having the advice of an attorney is especially crucial when determining Spousal Support, is because of how widely some courts vary in their decisions on the amount of Spousal Support which is fair or necessary.
-Your attorney can provide insight on past orders of a particular Court, and, if that Court frequently orders high amounts, can help you to come to an agreement with your ex-spouse outside of court.
-This method removes the fear and uncertainty of what the Court may order, and allows the parties to proceed with an understanding of what Spousal Support they will receive or pay.
+One reason having the advice of an attorney is especially crucial when determining spousal support is because of how widely some courts vary in their decisions on the amount of spousal support that is fair or necessary.
+Your divorce attorney can provide insight on past orders of a particular court, and, if that court frequently orders high amounts, can help you to come to an agreement with your ex-spouse outside of court.
+This method removes the fear and uncertainty of what the court may order and allows the parties to proceed with an understanding of what spousal support they will receive or pay.

-Contact Soroka and Associates, LLC, for help with all of your Spousal Support needs.
+Contact Soroka & Associates, LLC, for help with all of your spousal support needs.
 You can contact our Columbus office at 614-358-6525, or fill out our online contact form.
-We offer free initial consultations, and are available to assist our clients 24 hours a day.
+We offer free initial consultations and are available to assist our clients 24 hours a day.
 Our attorneys will aggressively pursue your rights, and make the process as easy as possible for our clients.